augbastos/AFKLocker/README.md

 - **Windows 10 and Windows 11.** Windows 8.1 should work; it hasn't been tried.
 - Requires **.NET Framework 4.8**, which ships with Windows 10 (1903+) and Windows 11.
 There is no runtime to install.
-- **Physically tested on one machine**: an Acer Nitro AN515-45 laptop running Windows 11 Home, with hibernation disabled and classic S3 standby.
-Everything else is covered by unit tests against simulated machines, not by hardware.

 That's the honest scope.
 It's a small utility that talks to a well-documented Windows API, so it should behave the same elsewhere - but "should" is not "was tested", and this README isn't going